fuglaro/Thumby-Website/docs/Blockly/Publish-Your-Game.md

 If you build a game, what better thing to do than to let someone play it and see what you made!

-There are a number of ways of sharing your work, including recording a demo video, sending friends the code to try themselves, getting feedback from the Thumby ([Tiny Circuits Discord](https://discord.gg/vzf3wQXVvm "Link to join the tinycircuits Discord")) community, to uploading your game to the Thumby [Arcade](https://arcade.thumby.us/)!
+There are a number of ways of sharing your work, including recording a demo video, sending friends the code to try themselves, getting feedback from the Thumby ([TinyCircuits Discord](https://discord.gg/vzf3wQXVvm "Link to join the tinycircuits Discord")) community, to uploading your game to the Thumby [Arcade](https://arcade.thumby.us/)!
 If you get it on the [Arcade](https://arcade.thumby.us/), you can even share it with friends with the [Online Emulator](https://code.thumby.us/play.html)!

 ### Making a Demo Video